frankelavsky/academic_homepage/_posts/2025-04-14-overlays-ruin-personalization.md

 One of my favorite pieces of all time is by Hickman and Hagerty, "[Standardized access: the tension between scale and fit](https://www.adalovelaceinstitute.org/blog/standardised-access-tension-scale-fit/)."
 And good accessibility is, as they write, about *fit*.
 Something that fits perfectly, would be a well-tailored, highly personal artifact or experience.
 But doing this work takes time and energy, which is why it is always in tension with scale.
 Scale doesn't have time to solve every issue for all people, so it shoots for means, averages, and majorities whenever possible.
 [Scale doesn't care about the margins](https://arxiv.org/pdf/2010.08850).

 So why is personalization of hardware, an operating system, or in award-winning video games, somehow better than personalization of a website, using an overlay?
-Well, because overlays have applied personalization to an *impersonal* context.
+Well, because **overlays have applied personalization to an *impersonal* context**.
 This is because overlay companies are far more interested in scale than real access.
 They have money to make.

 So let's revisit Apple's motto "make it yours:" Overlays don't (and shouldn't) really "know" who you are.
 And you don't really get to make an overlay your *own*, either.
 Even the idea of making a single website your own seems absurd.
 Websites are like other people's houses: they are definitely someone else's space and someone else's curation of information and content.
 But a computer that you own *should* work for you.
 I want to personalize my machine so that when I go to a website, it works they way I'd want it to.
 This is also why a video game can be personalized too: you buy the game; it's yours.
 That is enough of a reason to want to personalize it.